 Operating activities.
 Trends in cash flows from operating activities (excluding the impact of significant asset dispositions and relative changes in assets and liabilities) are generally similar to trends in the Company's earnings.
 However, certain items included in the determination of net income are non-cash, and therefore such items have no impact on cash flows from operating activities.
 Non-cash items included in the determination of net income include depreciation and amortization expense, non-cash interest expense, asset impairment charges and unrealized securities transactions gains and losses.
-Non-cash interest expense relates principally to Kronos and consists of amortization of original issue discount or premium on certain indebtedness and amortization of deferred financing costs.
+Non-cash interest expense relates principally to Kronos and consists of amortization of deferred financing costs.